 Disney has gotten pretty strict about it and they are cracking down on guests who aren’t abiding by the rules.
 Read our post on all the New Safety Measures at Disney World which explains them all in more detail.

 In all 4 Disney World theme parks, the maximum guest capacity for each park has been greatly reduced, meaning fewer people can enter the parks each day compared to normal park capacities.

 Under normal circumstances, Disney’s Animal Kingdom park has a maximum capacity of approximately 60,000.
-Right now the maximum capacity is 20-30% of that, but from our experience, it’s likely not much more than 10% – 20% on a daily basis at the moment.
+Right now the maximum capacity is 35% of that, but from our experience, it’s often not much more than 10% – 20% on a daily basis at the moment.

 Not Everything Open

 Even though Disney’s Animal Kingdom is currently open, not everything in the park is open right now.
 Some attractions are not running and about half of the restaurants and food carts are not open.
 Also, entertainment options are few with many shows not operating.

 Recently Closed Attractions